-Future GASB Pronouncements
+GASB Pronouncements

-The following Governmental Accounting Standards Board (GASB) pronouncements that will take effect in the next few years.

-Effective in fiscal year 2016-17:
+The following Governmental Accounting Standards Board (GASB) pronouncements that were effective in fiscal year 2016-17:

 GASB 73 - Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68

 This Statement establishes requirements for defined benefit pensions that are not within the scope of Statement No. 68, Accounting and Financial Reporting for Pensions, as well as for the assets accumulated for purposes of providing those pensions.
 In addition, it establishes requirements for defined contribution pensions that are not within the scope of Statement 68.
 It also amends certain provisions of Statement No. 67, Financial Reporting for Pension Plans, and Statement 68 for pension plans and pensions that are within their respective scopes.